J. Jayalalithaa: Verdicts on Tamil Nadu water rows

-Jayalalithaa had initiated a case in the Supreme Court to uphold the state's rights on Mullaperiyar Dam issue In 2006.
-As a result, in May 2014, Supreme court verdict allowed the Tamil Nadu State to increase the storage level in the Mullaperiyar Dam to 142 feet from 136 ft and struck down the unconstitutional law enacted by the Kerala Government in 2006 restricting the storage level to 136 ft.
+Jayalalithaa had initiated a case in the Supreme Court to uphold the state's rights on Mullaperiyar Dam issue in 2006.
+As a result, In May 2014, Supreme court verdict allowed the Tamil Nadu State to increase the storage level in the Mullaperiyar Dam to 142 feet from 136 ft and struck down the unconstitutional law enacted by the Kerala Government in 2006 restricting the storage level to 136 ft.
 This Supreme Court Verdict sustained the livelihood of the farmers and people in the southern districts of Tamil Nadu.

 In February 2013, the Union Government notified the final award of Cauvery Water Disputes Tribunal (CWDT) on the directions of the Supreme Court.
 Then Chief Minister Jayalalithaa termed it as a "tremendous achievement" of her government after 22 long years of legal battle, the State had got Due justice.
 Then Jayalalithaa said that it was the happiest day of her life and the happiest day for the farmers in Tamil Nadu, she recalled her famous fast-unto-death at Marina beach in 1993.

+Thevar Outreach

+On 9 February 2014, the 13-kg gold armour was donated by then Chief Minister of Tamil Nadu Jayalalithaa for adorning the 3.5-feet-tall statue of Pasumpon Muthuramalinga Thevar at Pasumpon in Ramanathapuram district to woo Thevars, an influential OBC community in south Tamil Nadu. ahead of 2014 general election.
+Thevar Community is seen as the traditional vote bank of the AIADMK party in the southern Tamil Nadu since its inception.
+The gold armour is estimated to be worth Rs 4 crore.
+The armour is kept in a nationalised bank locker in madurai.
+After AIADMK party treasurer and the trustee of the memorial signing in the bank, The Golden Armour would be taken out and handed over to the incharge of the memorial every year between 28 and 30 October observe Thevar Jayanthi.

+2014 Lok Sabha election

+During 2014 Indian general election, she was seen as potential candidate for prime minister.
+Mamata Banerjee also said she will support her if she becomes prime minister.
+Jayalalithaa solely won 37 seats out of 40 seats in Tamil Nadu and Pondicherry.

 General Secretary of AIADMK

 On 29 August 2014, Jayalalithaa was re-elected as the General Secretary of the All India Anna Dravida Munnetra Kazhagam for the 7th Consecutive term, Making her the longest serving general secretary of the party till date.
-Earlier, She was elected in the years of 1988, 1989, 1993, 1998, 2003, 2008 and 2014.
+Earlier, she was elected in the years of 1988, 1989, 1993, 1998, 2003, 2008 and 2014.